 the one who find our way

 a book of myths

 our names do not appear.

-As iterated often on #NastyWomenWriters, the work of un-erasing and collective restoration is an important part of what this site is about.
-Erasure is an effective tool that has been used against women, people of color, the LGBTQ community and other “minority” or disempowered populations.
+The work of un-erasing and collective restoration is an important part of what #nastywomenwriters is about.
+Erasure is an effective tool that has been used against women, people of color, the LGBTQ+ community and other “minority” or disempowered populations.
 This site seeks to counteract that.
 In the introduction to On Lies, Secrets and Silence, Rich writes: